-We decided to publish whatever we had created at the end of 2 weeks.
-We thought 2 weeks was a good timeframe to aim for.
+We decided to publish whatever we create at the end of 2 weeks, and agreed that 2 weeks was a good timeframe to aim for.
 It’s a good constraint.

-The 2-week constraint also helped inform my decision-making for the different phases of the project.
+The 2 week constraint also helped inform how I made decisions as I worked through different phases of the project.

-The first thing I did was create a simple Project Plan in Roam that outlined the brief, the challenge, the plan, desired outcomes and tasks.
-This allowed me to stay organised and quickly see where I am as I worked on my project.
+The first thing I did was create a simple Project Plan that outlined the brief, the challenge, the plan, desired outcomes and tasks.
+This allowed me to stay organised and quickly see where I am in the process.

-I’ve shared my Website Project Plan and Task List at the end of this article for you to use as a reference for your own project.
+I’ve shared my Website Project Plan at the end of this article as a reference.